 Occurs during, or as a result of, the treatment or disposal of wastes.

-Enrollee
+Private Enrollee

-An Enrollee is private company that owns and/or operates a private sanitary sewer system or private sewer lateral that is not regulated under separate waste discharge requirements issued by a Regional Water Quality Control Board.
+A Private Enrollee is a private company that owns and/or operates a private sanitary sewer system or private sewer lateral greater than 500 linear feet that is not regulated under separate waste discharge requirements issued by a Regional Water Quality Control Board.

 Private Sewer Lateral